davidsavoie1/svelte-specma/README.md

 - `remove`: Function. `(idsToRemove) => store`.
 Method to remove children specable stores.
 Will remove stores by their id.
 Returns the store for chaining.

-- `set`: Function. `(coll, partial = false) => store`.
+- `set`: Function. `(coll, partial = false, shouldActivate = false) => store`.
 Method to recursively set the values of the collection's underlying stores.
 If `partial = true`, sets only the values that are not `undefined`.
+If `shouldActivate = true`, activates the store after setting the value.
 Returns the store for chaining.

 - `update`: Function. `(fn) => store`.
-Method to modify the children specable stores collection by applying a function to it that returns a modified children stores collection.
+Method to modify the children specable stores collection by applying a function `(storesCollection) => storesCollection` to it that returns a modified children stores collection.
+It operates on the collection of children stores, NOT the underlying value.
+To update the value itself, use `set` with a modified `$store.value`.
 Useful for instance to reorder the children based on their id.
 Returns the store for chaining.

 - `children`: Svelte readable store.
 A store that holds a reactive collection of the children specable stores that compose the collection.
 Subscribe to it to watch changes to a list of children, where some could be added, removed, reordered, etc.